yatotaus/globant-bootcamps-UI/README.md

 - Some other Globbers made this ~~meme-less~~ awesome [HTML & CSS 101](https://github.com/globant-ui/css-lab).

 ### Exercise:
-So...
-I'm going to be honest with you, I'm lazy ~~as any dev should~~ and I'm not going to re-invent the weel ~~work extra~~.
+Despite this is supposed to be just a review, you've got some exercises to do if you want.
-Your first days work is with our friends at [HTML & CSS 101](https://github.com/globant-ui/css-lab).
+You can find them at [HTML & CSS 101](https://github.com/globant-ui/css-lab).
-Just put all your work under [day0](src/week1/day0)
+Just put all your work under [hmtl-css-review](src/week0/hmtl-css-review)

 ### ~~Not so~~ Optional Reading
 - [Responsive Design](https://developers.google.com/web/fundamentals/design-and-ux/responsive/)